Efficient inventory management made easy

 Technical and organizational preparation:

-Check all devices used, such as scanners, tablets or scales, provide replacement materials and ensure functioning digital interfaces to merchandise management.
-Organizing these tools with foresight reduces technical failures and prevents delays.
+Check all devices used for stocktaking, such as scanners, tablets or scales, provide suitable backup equipment and ensure that digital interfaces to the merchandise management system function properly.
+Forward-looking preparation of these tools reduces technical disruptions and helps prevent delays during stocktaking.

 Warehouse and process organization:

-Organize storage areas, assign clear labels and ensure that goods locations are easily accessible and clearly arranged.
-Define counting methods and control mechanisms - such as spot checks - in advance so that the count is reliable and traceable.
+Organise storage areas, apply clear labelling and ensure that storage locations are easily accessible and well structured.
+Define counting methods and control procedures – such as spot checks – in advance to ensure that stocktaking is reliable and fully traceable.

 Communication and test run:

-Inform all employees involved in good time about the process, responsibilities and special features.
-If possible, carry out a small test run to check the practicality of processes and technology and identify any weaknesses at an early stage.
+Inform all employees involved in the stocktaking process in good time about procedures, responsibilities and any specific requirements.
+If possible, conduct a small test run to review the practicality of workflows and technology and identify potential weaknesses at an early stage.

-Forward-looking preparation reduces time loss, prevents double counting and increases the quality of the inventory results.
+Forward-looking preparation reduces time loss, prevents double counting and increases the quality of the stocktaking results.
 This creates a reliable basis for the subsequent valuation and the annual financial statements.

-Clear structures as the basis for a successful inventory
+Clear structures as the basis for successful stocktaking

-Structure is a key element for the quality and traceability of an inventory.
-It ensures that stocks are systematically recorded, responsibilities are clearly assigned and results can be verified at a later date.
-A clear order within the inventory framework has a direct impact on transparency, consistency and verifiability.
+Structure is a key factor in the quality and traceability of stocktaking.
+It ensures that stock levels are recorded systematically, responsibilities are clearly defined and results can be verified at a later stage.
+A clear organisational framework has a direct impact on transparency, consistency and overall reliability.

 A structured subdivision of the storage or sales areas into clearly defined areas - for example according to product groups, storage zones or areas of responsibility - creates clarity and enables orderly recording.